typiwo/sign-up-form/README.md

 # sign-up-form
-Simple sign-up form built using HTML, CSS, JavaScript
+Simple sign-up form built using HTML and CSS